Kopachuck State Park

 Kopachuck State Park is a publicly owned recreation area situated on Henderson Bay in Puget Sound, about 6 mi west of the city of Gig Harbor, Washington.
 The state park's 109 acre encompass over a mile of saltwater shoreline.
 The park provides sweeping views of sunsets, the Olympic Mountains and Puget Sound.
 Cutts Island, known locally as "Deadman's Island," which lies about a half-mile from the park shore, is reachable by boat.
 Both Kopachuck and Cutts Island are administered by the Washington State Parks and Recreation Commission.

 History

-The park bears a name whose origin derives from the language of the Chinook Tribe, a band of Pacific Coastal Indians.
-Kopachuck is a blend of two words: "kopa" meaning "at" and "chuck" meaning "water."
-The Puyallup and Nisqually Indian Tribes used the area around the park for seasonal fishing and clam gatherings.
+The park's name is a constructed compound of two Chinook Jargon words: kopa meaning "at, on" and chuck meaning "water."
+The name was chosen by the Washington State Parks and Recreation Commission in 1958.
+The Squaxin Island, Puyallup, and Nisqually Indian Tribes used the area around the park for seasonal fishing and clam gatherings.
+The park was logged at the start of the 20th century, resulting in the second-growth forest present today.
+The park was first leased by the Washington State Parks and Recreation Commission in 1955, opening to the public in 1960.